-Tourism includes business tourism, social visitors staying for a function and day visitors i.e. anyone undertaking an activity that is not in their normal routine.
+Tourism includes business tourism, visitors staying for events and day visitors i.e. anyone undertaking an activity that is not in their normal routine.
 These are important markets for Ribble Valley but not always recognised as tourism.

-The visitor economy covers all aspects of the economy related directly or indirectly through the supply chain to the provision of services to visitors and benefitting from their spending."1
+The visitor economy covers all aspects of the economy related directly or indirectly through the supply chain to the provision of services to visitors and benefitting from their spending.